haxi0/TrollBoard-Reborn/README.md

-# TrollBoard-Reborn
+# TrollBoard Reborn
 TrollBoard, Reborned.
 A WebClips icon pack manager.
+This app works only with TrollStore, it does not support KFD or MDC.